apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Landslide kills family as typhoon Yagi rips through Vietnam**
+**Sarah Huckabee Sanders says Liz Cheney is ‘in the minority’ over Trump opposition**

-You can read more about it [here](https://www.bbc.com/news/articles/ce380vgeq1po).
+You can read more about it [here](https://thehill.com/homenews/campaign/4868168-sarah-huckabee-sanders-says-liz-cheney-is-in-the-minority-over-trump-opposition/).

 ## Requirements
 - Python 3.8